zerontec/DonateLife/README.md

 # DonateLife
-App to find blood donor or join the list of donor psobles, still under development
+App to find blood donor or join the list of possible donors, still under development